 The Federal Reburial Program

 This program fit neatly into my final story, since I had to face the Civil War in these last two books, but had no interest in heading to the battlefields.
 It had been done many times over, and quite well, by others.
-What interested me was how the war affected the lives of everyday citizens who were still trying to live their lives when the war was all encompassing.
+What interested me was how the war affected the lives of everyday citizens who were left behind and were still trying to live their lives when the war was all encompassing.

 Like most Americans who grew up in the eastern half of the country, my summer vacations usually involved visiting one Civil War battlefield after another.
-We’d pose with the requisite cannon, have lunch in the bucolic fields, and listen with half an ear to the docent relaying information about the battles.
+We’d pose beside the requisite cannon, have lunch in the bucolic fields, and listen with half an ear to the docent relaying information about the battles.
 Most of the grounds had some kind of cemetery, and we gave no thought to how the men got buried in such neat, orderly rows on the hills of Gettysburg or Manassas or how so many bodies from the Civil War ended up in Arlington National Cemetery.

 This massive and grisly undertaking was begun by Clara Barton, founder of the American Red Cross.
 She collected tidbits for years on missing soldiers, and formed a clearing-house of information for the desperate families trying to track down their loved ones.
 She sent out a call asking for any knowledge people had on the missing soldiers.
 The Sanitary Commission in New York performed a similar service, logging the names and addresses of those soldiers who were in the various military hospitals.
 But it was not until war’s end that the government got behind these initiatives.